-Secrets, Lies & Sadness: Laci Peterson's Murder Is Long Solved, but Here's Why the Case Won't Rest
+Why the Laci Peterson Murder Case Has Been Unable to Rest Despite Scott Peterson's Conviction - E!
+Online

 They spent that first night together, and then she saw him several times over the next three weeks.
 On Dec.
 9, 2002, Peterson told Frey that he had been married, but he had "lost" his wife and was coming upon his first Christmas without her.
 They logged 241 cell phone calls in 93 days, starting five weeks before Laci disappeared.

 Frey recalled deciding at the time that it wasn't appropriate to press him for details, so she told Scott she wasn't mad and understood why he had lied.
-But, Frey later claimed, she soon grew suspicious that he wasn't being truthful with her in general.
+But, Frey later claimed, she eventually grew suspicious that he wasn't being truthful with her in general.
 A cop friend of hers in Fresno did some digging and that's when the articles about the young wife who'd gone missing in Modesto turned up.

-At the behest of Modesto police, she agreed to tape her phone conversations with Scott, to see if she could confirm their suspicions that Laci Peterson's husband was hiding something.
+At the behest of Modesto police, she agreed to tape her phone conversations with Scott, to see if she could confirm their suspicions that Laci's husband was hiding something.

 On New Year's Eve, Scott called Amber and said he was in Paris.
 In reality he was in Modesto, where he attended a candlelight vigil for Laci, sitting in the crowd with friends instead of up front with her family.
 On Jan.
 6, he admitted to Frey that he hadn't really gone to Paris but was in Modesto helping to search for his wife, saying she was alive but missing.
 He also told his mistress that he wanted a future with her, but "didn't want to have any children."